awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 We'll implement a simple activity worker that drives a single activity.

 #.
-Open your text editor and create the file ``ActivityWorker.java``, adding a package declaration
+Open your text editor and create the file :filename:`ActivityWorker.java`, adding a package declaration
    and imports according to the :ref:`common steps <swf-hello-common>`.

 #.
-Add the ``ActivityWorker`` class to the file, and give it a data member to hold a SWF client that
+Add the :classname:`ActivityWorker` class to the file, and give it a data member to hold a SWF
-   we'll use to interact with |SWF|:
+   client that we'll use to interact with |SWF|:

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/ActivityWorker.java
        :language: java